nicercode/nicercode.github.io/source/intro/writing-functions.md

 the sooner you'll be able to leverage R's power, and start having fun with it.

-The first function most people seem to need to write is to compute the standard error of the mean for some variable.
+The first function many people seem to need to write is to compute the standard error of the mean for some variable, because curiusly this function does not come with R's base package.
 This is defined as $\sqrt{\mathrm{var}(x)/n}$ (that is the square root of the variance divided by the sample size.